jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Proofpoint-Voice-of-the-CISO-Report-2023.md

 and telecoms (33%) all agree that email fraud will be the biggest threat over the next 12 months.
-Organizations are finally back to business as usual following years of coping with the pandemic and its aftermath.
+Organizations are finally back to ‘business as usual’ following years of coping with the pandemic and its aftermath.
 CISOs fully understand how critical their supply chains are and the significant impact of cyber\-attacks and ransomware on those supply chains.
 There is a need for a continuous and constantly evolving partnership between companies and their suppliers on the topic of cybersecurity that results in stronger requirements and cyber controls.
-Working collaboratively across sectors to raise the level of security yields benefits for all and creates greater deterrence for the adversaries.Deborah Wheeler, SVP \& CISO,Delta Air Lines
+Working collaboratively across sectors to raise the level of security yields benefits for all and creates greater deterrence for the adversaries.

+Deborah Wheeler, SVP \& CISO,

+Delta Air Lines
+“
+”
 PROOFPOINT 2023 VOICE OF THE CISO REPORT
 7
-Chapter 2: Protecting PeopleThe Cybersecurity CornerstoneJust as CISOs remain largely unchanged in their view of the threat landscape, they also hold their organizations employees in a similar light to previous years.
+Chapter 2: Protecting People—The Cybersecurity Cornerstone

+Just as CISOs remain largely unchanged in their view of the threat landscape, they also hold their organization’s employees in a similar light to previous years.
-Almost two\-thirds (60%) consider human error to be their organizations biggest cyber vulnerability.
+Almost two\-thirds (60%) consider human error to be their organization’s biggest cyber vulnerability.
 This is consistent with our findings in 2022 and 2021\.
 In those studies, 56% and 58%, respectively, agreed with the statement.
 An even higher percentage of board directors (67%) shared this view.
 The finding suggests that the C\-suite now, if belatedly, recognizes the threat that CISOs have witnessed firsthand.
 This newfound awareness can only be good news.
 Still, CISOs have expressed similar concerns about human vulnerability for several years now.
-Clearly, improving confidence in workers cybersecurity savviness remains a challenge.
+Clearly, improving confidence in workers’ cybersecurity savviness remains a challenge.
-Even more CISOs (63%) agree that human risk more broadlyincluding malicious and negligent employeesis a key cybersecurity concern in the next two years.
+Even more CISOs (63%) agree that human risk more broadly—including malicious and negligent employees—is a key cybersecurity concern in the next two years.
 This is most keenly felt in the UK, where 78% of CISOs agree, followed by:
-Japan (75%)
+• Japan (75%)
-Brazil (72%)
+• Brazil (72%)
-Singapore (72%)
+• Singapore (72%)
-U.S. (68%)
+• U.S. (68%)
-Spain (68%)
+• Spain (68%)
-Percentage of CISOs in agreement that human error is their organizations biggest cyber vulnerability.
+Percentage of CISOs in agreement that human error is their organization’s biggest cyber vulnerability.
 UK
 France
 Brazil